 The public spotlight

 The banks and AMP lobbied the government to water down the Future of Financial Advice (FoFA) reforms, which curbed their ability to pay bonuses to advisers selling in-house products.
 They then lobbied equally hard to stop a Banking Royal Commission.
-Fortunately common sense prevailed both times.
+Fortunately, common sense prevailed both times.

-The recommendations that come out of the Royal Commission should include that all wealth management businesses must decide whether they want to be advice businesses or product manufacturers.
+Wealth management businesses must decide whether they want to be advice businesses or product manufacturers.

 They can be either, but not both.